Abhishekn1947/Ghibli-Diffuser-Open-Source/README.md

 Run GhibliFilterTool in Google Colab with a GPU (A100 recommended, but T4/V100 work too).
 Here’s how:

-1. **Open Colab**:
+1. Open Colab**:
    - Head to [Google Colab](https://colab.research.google.com/) and start a new notebook.

-2. **Set GPU Runtime**:
+2. Set GPU Runtime**:
    - Go to `Runtime` > `Change runtime type` > Select `GPU` > Save.

-3. **Clone the Repo**:
+3. Clone the Repo**:

    !git clone https://github.com/[YourUsername]/GhibliFilterTool.git
    %cd GhibliFilterTool

-** Install Dependencies: !pip install torch torchvision diffusers peft python-dotenv pillow
+** Install Dependencies**: !pip install torch torchvision diffusers peft python-dotenv pillow

-** Upload Datasets: Upload ghibli_dataset (1022 Ghibli images) and regularization_dataset (1000 + generic photos) via Colab’s file uploader or a cloud drive link. (i've included the folders containing the images as required)
+** Upload Datasets**: Upload ghibli_dataset (1022 Ghibli images) and regularization_dataset (1000 + generic photos) via Colab’s file uploader or a cloud drive link. (i've included the folders containing the images as required)

-** Run the Code: Copy the notebook cells from GhibliFilterTool.ipynb (or use snippets below) and execute them step-by-step.
+** Run the Code **: Copy the notebook cells from GhibliFilterTool.ipynb (or use snippets below) and execute them step-by-step.

-** Generate Art: Upload an image in the final cell to see the Ghibli transformation!
+** Generate Art **: Upload an image in the final cell to see the Ghibli transformation!

 ## 🤝 Contributing

 I’m open to collaboration and excited to see where the community takes this!
 Here’s how you can jump in:

-##Fork & Enhance
+## Fork & Enhance

 **Fork the repo, tweak the model (e.g., more epochs, LoRA settings), and submit a pull request.

-##Improve the Model
+## Improve the Model

-**Experiment with dataset size, hyperparameters, or inference options to perfect the Ghibli style.
+** Experiment with dataset size, hyperparameters, or inference options to perfect the Ghibli style. **

-##Share Ideas
+## Share Ideas

 **Open an issue for feature suggestions, bug reports, or discussions.
-**I trained this on an A100 GPU in Colab Pro, but you’re welcome to adapt it to other setups.
-Let’s make this a collaborative masterpiece—cheers to open-source AI! 🌍
+** I trained this on an A100 GPU in Colab Pro, but you’re welcome to adapt it to other setups.
+Let’s make this a collaborative masterpiece—cheers to open-source AI! 🌍 **

-##📖 Technical Details Overview:
+## 📖 Technical Details Overview:

-##Current Model
+## Current Model

-**GhibliFilterTool fine-tunes Stable Diffusion v1.5 with LoRA to apply Studio Ghibli’s aesthetic.
-It uses 1022 Ghibli images for style and 250 regularization images for balance.
+** GhibliFilterTool fine-tunes Stable Diffusion v1.5 with LoRA to apply Studio Ghibli’s aesthetic.
+It uses 1022 Ghibli images for style and 250 regularization images for balance. **

-##Training Setup:
+## Training Setup:

 Hardware: NVIDIA A100 GPU (Colab Pro)
 Dataset: 1022 Ghibli images, 250 regularization images